 Today is sheep docking day.
 Honestly, I had no idea what to expect.
 I was invited to come along and told to bring a camera.
 I rarely turn down an opportunity to hike in Shakespear Park, especially ones that involve the lambs.

+Living on the doorstep of an Auckland Regional Park, we have access to great hiking trails, a variety of beaches, and farm animals – in this case, sheep and cows.
 We all know the city girl in me is still intimidated by the cows, even after living in New Zealand for 12 years.
-No worries, today’s story is about the sheep and lambs.
-It started with a simple question, “We are docking lambs tomorrow, do you want to come along?
-Bring your camera.”
+Thankfully, today’s story is about sheep and lambs.

 If you found this post interesting, please pin it: